Ac6Embedded/apollo-docs/docs/security/cra/developer-checklist.md

 ## Common problems teams hit in this section (and how to avoid them)

 1. **Undefined scope**: teams forget that *firmware + remote data processing + update services* are part of the security story.
-Fix: draw a system context diagram early and freeze “what’s in scope” per release.
+Fix: draw a system context diagram early and freeze "what's in scope" per release.
-2. **Variant explosion**: one “product” is actually 12 SKUs and 5 firmware feature sets.
+2. **Variant explosion**: one "product" is actually 12 SKUs and 5 firmware feature sets.
 Fix: maintain a variant map and generate SBOM/test evidence per variant group.
 3. **Support period ambiguity**: no one can point to a declared support period or end-of-support plan.
 Fix: create a single authoritative `support-period.md` and link it from user docs.
-4. **Update path not testable**: update works “in the lab” but fails under power loss, low flash space, or partial downloads.
+4. **Update path not testable**: update works "in the lab" but fails under power loss, low flash space, or partial downloads.
 Fix: HIL update rehearsal becomes a release gate.
 5. **Debug left open**: SWD/JTAG or factory shell is still reachable in the field.
 Fix: make debug lock a manufacturing test item with logged evidence.
 6. **SBOM is incomplete**: missing bootloader, crypto library, or toolchain information.
 Fix: bind SBOM generation to the build pipeline and treat SBOM as an artifact.
-7. **No reporting readiness**: Article 14 timelines are operationally hard if you don’t have an on-call and a prepared reporting template.
+7. **No reporting readiness**: Article 14 timelines are operationally hard if you don't have an on-call and a prepared reporting template.
 Fix: do at least one dry run.
 8. **Evidence scattered**: controls exist, but proof is spread across emails and laptops.
 Fix: one release evidence bundle folder per release, always.

 ---